neuefische/wd-flipped-classroom-curriculum/sessions/js-createelement/README.md

 ### Motivation

-- [ ] Show why we want to generate HTML from JavaScript:
+- [ ] show why we want to generate HTML from JavaScript:
 - [ ] open a website with similar posts like reddit or twitter
 - [ ] highlight that these elements are generated automatically from data
 - [ ] show that we need to learn how to do this to build a modern web app